 Contact Paeony, venues and rates

 I live in Norwich and enjoy visiting libraries and schools in the Eastern region.
-With longer distances it is harder to fit schools into my schedule, but I’ll do my best, and please be aware there are additional expenses for overnight trips.
+With longer distances it’s harder to fit schools into my schedule, but I’ll do my best, and please be aware there are additional expenses for overnight trips.

 I’ve recently been invited to work with the Norfolk School Library Service.
 Therefore schools in Norfolk have the option of booking through the library service (using their vouchers) or independently.
 Either method is fine, though separate.